iseliget/capstone-project/README.md

 - **Predicting power of residuals**

 Given a built model, we can obtain a vector of residuals.
 Does this vector have any predicting power?
-This seems to be correlated with the __mean reversion assumption__
+This seems to be correlated with the _mean reversion assumption_.

 - **Better ways of handling `NA` in the dataset**